pstew88/EventTrackerProject/README.md

 Created Javascript to list out my raid database into a table and perform CRUD operations on it.
 Unfortnately I was unable to get any sort of aggregation going.
 I think there was a way to do it to target the specific value of some element and iterate over it to find the average value I was just never really able to get that working which is pretty frustrating.

+### Overview Week 3

+For this project I created an event tracker front end through angular.
+The user lands on the website and has all abilities to perform CRUD operations.
+Honestly this portion felt a bit easier than the Javascript last week.
+I was stressed out but once I got the Index function working the rest sort of just fell into place.

 ### Technologies Used

 Rest